michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - v: deliver a sermon
 - v: speak, plead, or argue in favor of
 ### Family
-preach: preached, preacher, preaches, preaching, preachment+;preacher: preachers;preaching: preachings;preachment: preachments
+- preach: preached, preacher, preaches, preaching, preachment+
+- preacher: preachers
+- preaching: preachings
+- preachment: preachments
 ### Examples
 - Outside Caesars Palace, a group of people preaching Christianity yelled judgments at the pedestrians with bullhorns.
 - He’s teaching and preaching at the same time.